Fluid Viscosity Prediction Leveraging Computer Vision and Robot Interaction: Methods

 \section{Methods}

-In this section, we discuss the preprocessing steps applied to the raw videos and the deep learning pipelines.
-In Section \ref{subsec:fluid masking}, we briefly present the architecture of the segmentation model \cite{vectorlabpics} and how the collected RGB videos are processed into a dataset of segmentation masks.
-In Section \ref{subsec:autoencoder}, we provide our procedures for training the 3D convolutional autoencoder with oscillation information.
+Our pipeline follows four steps as shown in Figure \ref{fig:overall}.
+We first discuss our experimental setup and the video collection process in Section \ref{subsec:setup}.
+Next, we discuss the preprocessing steps applied to build the video datasets in Section \ref{subsec:data}.
+In Section \ref{subsec:autoencoder}, we provide our procedures for training the 3D convolutional autoencoder with oscillation data.
 Lastly, in Section \ref{subsec:transfer learning}, we briefly discuss the respective methods applied for the downstream classification and regression tasks harnessing the pretrained autoencoder.